mozilla/gcp-ingestion/docs/edge_migration.md

 During this phase, we will collect logging info to determine exactly what data is being ignored by limiting to this "expected" data.

 Why have a GCP PubSub topic instead of running an HTTP output from the AWS consumer directly?
 The main reason is that we want 100% of data in a PubSub topic anyway, for staging purposes.
 This way we can have a production GCP Edge ingestion stack writing to production GCP resources, while being able to e.g. simulate load and various outage conditions using the same data in a staging environment.
-We could could in theory do the stage testing using the prod GCP edge output topic, assuming the edge has no issues.
+We could in theory do the stage testing using the prod GCP edge output topic, assuming the edge has no issues.
 This will be the eventual end state of the system when there's no more AWS, but we are currently reusing most of the hindsight tooling for stage testing since it's already written and working in production.

 ## Phase 2